Warning

 “What if I don’t have a Driver’s license?”

-Bring official State ID that proves your legal residence in the consular district.
+Bring official ID that proves your legal residence in the consular district.

 Payment of the Visa Fee